bcgov/bowron-ssn/README.md

 Bowron Watershed Stream Temperature Modelling
 =============================================

 R code to model summer stream temperature under different climate scenarios in the Bowron watershed in Northern British Columbia.
-Stream and air temperature records have been collected as model input.
-The code reads in watershed shapefile as a *spatial stream network* object created from the [STARS](https://www.fs.fed.us/rm/boise/AWAE/projects/SSN_STARS/software_data.html) package.
+Stream and air temperature records have been collected, along with site-specific variables such as tree cover, drainage area, and slope as model input.
+The code reads in the *spatial stream network* shapefile created from the [STARS](https://www.fs.fed.us/rm/boise/AWAE/projects/SSN_STARS/software_data.html) package.
 This repository contains the modelling component using the [ssn](https://cran.r-project.org/web/packages/SSN/index.html) package and [NorWeST](https://www.fs.fed.us/rm/boise/AWAE/projects/NorWeST.html) method.

 ### Study Site